Pieces of Eight: Reception

 Rolling Stone reviewer Lester Bangs was critical of the album, writing that "what's really interesting is not that such narcissistic slop should get recorded, but what must be going on in the minds of the people who support it in such amazing numbers.
 Gall, nerve and ego have never been far from great rock & roll.
 Yet there's a thin but crucial line between those qualities and what it takes to fill arenas today: sheer self-aggrandizement on the most puerile level.
 If these are the champions, gimme the cripples."
 The Globe and Mail noted that "when Styx strays too far from its rock and roll foundations ... as on the Gothic-pretentious numbers by Dennis DeYoung like 'Lords of the Ring', it starts getting less credible."

 Mike DeGagne of AllMusic has retrospectively praised the album, saying that the songs on the album "rekindle some of Styx's early progressive rock sound, only cleaner."

+Classic Rock included Pieces of Eight on their list of the 20 best rock albums from 1978.

 The album peaked at No. 6 on the Billboard album chart, and like its predecessor would go triple platinum.